Composition of the Board

-3. When the hearing is convened, all those in attendance introduce themselves by their name and their role in the hearing.
+- When the hearing is convened, all those in attendance introduce themselves by their name and their role in the hearing.

-5. The Hearing Chair presents the incident documentation.
+- The Hearing Chair presents the incident documentation.

-6. The Hearing Chair reads the charges to the accused student, who pleads “Responsible” or “Not Responsible” after each charge.
+- The Hearing Chair reads the Code of Conduct charges to the accused student, who pleads “Responsible” or “Not Responsible” after each charge.
 (If the accused student pleads “Responsible” to all charges, the hearing may move directly into the sanctioning phase.)

-10. The accused student is given the opportunity to hear all statements made by the incident documenter and by the witnesses.
+- The accused student is given the opportunity to hear all statements made by the incident documenter and by the witnesses.

-12. The Hearing Chair adjourns the hearing for deliberation.
+- The Hearing Chair adjourns the hearing for deliberation.
 The Hearing Panel may recall any individual to question them further.
 The decision of the Hearing Panel is based on the incident documentation and on statements made during the hearing.
 A simple majority of Hearing Panel members present will determine whether the accused student is found “Responsible” or “Not Responsible” for each charge.

-15. The Hearing Chair adjourns the hearing for sanctioning.
-The decision of the Hearing Panel is based on the incident documentation, statements made during the hearing, educational questions asked by the Hearing Panel members, and any prior violations for which the accused has been found “Responsible.”
+- If the accused student is found “Responsible” for one or more charges, the Hearing Panel adjourns to consider sanctions.
+Sanctions are based on the incident documentation, statements made during the hearing, educational questions asked by the Hearing Panel, and any prior violations for which the accused has been found “Responsible.”
 Hearing Panel members will reach a decision concerning sanctions by a simple majority.

-17. The Hearing Chair adjourns the hearing.
+- The Hearing Chair adjourns the hearing.